 I’ve been to many such functions in my childhood, and I found often myself in a room full of older men who’d never utter a word for hours and when they did it was almost always about sports, politics, and other current events.

 Few short sentences here and there, and an occasional roaring, nervous laughter, more indicative of wanting the other person to shut up than of pleasure.

 On the contrary, the women’s room always buzzed with noise and laughter.
 They’d talk endlessly for hours and seemed to completely enjoy it.

 Women, on average, talk more than men because talking for women isn’t the same as it is for men.
 It’s not that men don’t talk much.
 They do, but only about a few things.

-Two men who’re strangers to each other rarely bond when they’re travelling on a plane, bus, or a train.
-On the other hand, two women who don’t know each other are likely to bond while travelling together and may share the most intimate details about themselves and their relationships with each other.
+Two men who’re strangers to each other rarely bond when they’re traveling on a plane, bus, or train.
+On the other hand, two women who don’t know each other are likely to bond while traveling together and may share the most intimate details about themselves and their relationships with each other.

-This is why you’ll find women dominating professions where it is required to build relationships with people via talking such as counselling, teaching, nursing, and customer service.
+This is why you’ll find women dominating professions where it is required to build relationships with people via talking such as counseling, teaching, nursing, and customer service.

 Vocabulary and multi-tracking

 Since men don’t talk much, they feel the precise meaning of a word is important.
 If they find a word that helps them be more laconic in their speech, that’d be great.
 They prefer to communicate maximum information in minimum words.